- Leisure Services

 Food Assistance Programs Accepted

 Look for the Market information table and purchase wooden tokens with your Bridge Card and Double Up Food Bucks Opens a New Window. .
-NEW!!
-Senior Project FRESH and WIC Project FRESH Opens a New Window. will both be accepted during the 2018 Outdoor Market Season!
+Senior Project FRESH and WIC Project FRESH Opens a New Window. will both be accepted from participating vendors.
 For details, stop by the Market information table.

 See you at the Market!